 Here are the ways React Native has killed Hybrid apps for good – at least for startups who have now refused to ignore quality over cost and time benefits.
 Ones who chose to take React Native’s side in the comparison between React Native & Hybrid apps.

 Here are the points that fall under React Native Framework’s kitty in the React Native vs Hybrid apps for startups discussion.
 Points which act as reasons for why create react native apps.

-1. React Native cross-platform apps look and function like native applications
+1. React native cross-platform apps look and function like native applications

-Hybrid apps, on the other hand, are simply a web view which is wrapped in native container which runs and behaves like a web app.
-In the comparison of React Native vs Hybrid apps for startups, the traditional hybrid app frameworks don’t stand anywhere near the smooth UX and speed offering that React Native apps come with.
+Hybrid apps, on the other hand, are simply a web view that is wrapped in a native container that runs and behaves like a web app.
+When we talk about the difference between native app and hybrid app for startups, the traditional hybrid app frameworks don’t stand anywhere near the smooth UX and speed offering that React Native apps come with.

-2. React Native enables sharing of a single-codebase between iOS and Android
+2. React native enables sharing of a single-codebase between iOS and Android

 3. React Native uses ReactJS’s programming model